Cygraph/KeepRatio/README.md

 - $.fn.freeRatio frees elements from auto resizing
 - The initial aspectratio can be restored after freeing

+About aspectratio (width/height):
+smaller than 1 is portrait, 1 is square, bigger than 1 is landscape

 Keeps the current aspectratio
 ```
 $( el ).keepRatio()